-- They are responsible for planning the isolation through consultation with the Permit Issuer.
-They ensure the requirements of the isolation and this procedure prior to work commencing has been communicated with the Permit Receiver (PR) and that the PR has been provided with the opportunity to apply their own lock. - Detail the isolation process in section 5 of the Isolation Certificate, and apply locks/tags.
+- Are deemed competent in Permit to work and application of Isolations.
+They are responsible for planning the isolation through consultation with the Permit Issuer.
+They ensure the requirements of the isolation and this procedure prior to work commencing has been communicated with the Permit Receiver (PR) and that the PR has been provided with the opportunity to apply their own lock. - Detail the isolation process in section 5 of the Isolation Certificate, and apply locks/tags. - Should physically check the integrity of the isolation, by attempting to start the driven equipment.